supriya-premkumar/Tip_Calculator/README.md

 Submitted by: **Supriya Premkumar**

-Time spent: **x** hours spent in total
+Time spent: **3** hours spent in total

 ## User Stories

 The following **required** functionality is complete:
 * [x] User can enter a bill amount, choose a tip percentage, and submit the form to see the tip and total values.
-* [ ] Tip percentage choices use a PHP loop to output three radio buttons.
+* [x] Tip percentage choices use a PHP loop to output three radio buttons.
 * [x] PHP code sets reasonable default values for the form.
-* [ ] PHP code confirms the presence and correct format of submitted values.
+* [x] PHP code confirms the presence and correct format of submitted values.
-* [ ] Page indicates any form errors which need to be fixed.
+* [x] Page indicates any form errors which need to be fixed.
 * [x] Submitted form values are retained when errors or results are shown.

 The following **optional** features are implemented: